AaronMorelli/SQLServerTraceFlags/Categories/SchedCPU.md

 ## Limited Lifespan
 These flags are specific to older release(s), or even build(s), typically because they enable a specific fix (typically in a CU or hotfix), appear only in CTPs, or have behavior that has been superceded in more recent versions.

+**1216** For SQL 7.0, allows the disabling of "extended lock detection" (long blocking scenarios involving worker threads).
+[319892](https://support.microsoft.com/en-us/kb/319892)

+**1217** Allows the disabling of UMS health checks (e.g. if all schedulers are deadlocked) on SQL 7.0.
+[319892](https://support.microsoft.com/en-us/kb/319892)

+**1260** Allows the disabling of hung or non-yielding schedulers on SQL 2000 SP3.
+[319892](https://support.microsoft.com/en-us/kb/319892)

+**1261** For SQL 2000 SP3, allows the disabling of "extended lock detection" (long blocking scenarios involving worker threads).
+[319892](https://support.microsoft.com/en-us/kb/319892)

+**1262** On SQL 2000 (what about newer?) enables a minidump for every occurrence of a 17883/17884 (and possibly others) errors regarding stalled schedulers, rather than just one occurrence for the life of the SQL Server process.
+[319892](https://support.microsoft.com/en-us/kb/319892)

 **8025** Khen2005, p405: SQL on NUMA normally does most of its allocation on Node 1, because usually Windows and other programs will allocate from Node 0.
 However, if you want SQL to do its resource allocation on the default node (node 0), turn on this flag.